lillaorr/lillaorr/research.markdown

 <p>"What would delegates do?
 When and how the delegate paradox affects estimates of ideological congruence" with Matthew H. Graham
 <br><a href="https://doi.org/10.1016/j.electstud.2019.102109" target="_blank">Electoral Studies</a>, <a href="https://doi.org/10.7910/DVN/7MN7OD" target="_blank">Replication Files</a></p>

-<p>"Violence and discrimination against men who have sex with men in Lebanon: the role of international displacement and migration" with Fatma M. Shebl, Robert Heimer, Kaveh Khoshnood, Russell Barbour, Danielle Khouri, Elie Aaraj, Jacques Mokhbat, and Forrest W. Crawford, 2019
+<p>"Violence and discrimination against men who have sex with men in Lebanon: the role of international displacement and migration" with Fatma M. Shebl, Robert Heimer, Kaveh Khoshnood, Russell Barbour, Danielle Khouri, Elie Aaraj, Jacques Mokhbat, and Forrest W. Crawford
 <br><a href="https://doi.org/10.1177/0886260519884684" target="_blank">Journal of Interpersonal Violence</a></p>

 **Software**